DokiDokiModManager/Help/docs/user-guide/install-first-mod.md

 # Installing your first mod

 Now you have a working installation of Doki Doki Mod Manager, your next step is to choose a mod to play.
-If you're new to DDLC modding, or aren't sure what you're trying to play yet, please read the whole page.
+If you're new to DDLC modding, or aren't sure what you're trying to play yet, please read the whole article.

 ## Install DDLC without mods